pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 ## Instructions for Reproducibility

+Clone the Github repo

+Use Google Collab with GPU runtime

 If Github did not uload one of the files correctly, I can re-upload that file but I am not responsible for any issues regarding Github not uploading correctly since I did not choose Github.

 ### 1. Preprocess the dataset